autorotink/AntiSyphon/IntroAD-1.md

 - Hands-on labs focused on setting up and administering Active Directory.
 - Practical exercises included setting up objects, delegations, and using templates.
 - Various tools and techniques for troubleshooting and applying best practices were explored.

+It took me a while to complete the lab.
+There were nine labs total, and they are documented below: and I documented it below:
+Lab 1.0 - Virtual Machine Setup; Installing the Domain Controller; Create OUs, Users, and Groups Lab 1.1 - Further inquiries in to Active Directory
+Lab 2.0 -